vipghn4/knowledge_notes/notes/Computer architecture/Expansions/Quartz clocks.md

             * If we take the same piezoelectric crystal and apply an electric current to it

                 $\to$ The crystal will expand and contract, converting electrical energy into mechanical energy
+* *Definition from Wikipedia*.
+The electric charge accumulating in certain solid materials, in response to applied mechanical stress
+    * *Meaning of "piezoelectricity"*.
+Electricity resulting from pressure and latent heat

+        $\to$ It is derived from the Greek word "piezein", i.e. squeeze or press, and "elektron", i.e. "amber"
+    * *Origins of piezoelectric effect*.
+The linear electromechanical interaction between mechanical and electrical states in crystalline materials with no inversion symmetry

 **Nature of piezoelectric effect and electric dipole moments in solids**.
 Closely related to the occurrence of electric dipole moments in solids
 * *Electric dipole moments in solids*.